Paul Hoffman

 I completed a PhD in Cognitive Neuropsychology at the University of Manchester in 2008 and subsequently worked as a research fellow in the University's Neuroscience and Aphasia Research Unit.
 In 2013, I took up a six-month Visiting Scholar position at Stanford University before returning briefly to Manchester.
 In this year, I was also awarded the BNS Elizabeth Warrington Prize for outstanding early-career research.

-In 2014, I came to Edinburgh as a Research Fellow in the Centre for Cognitive Ageing and Cognitive Epidemiology and I am now a lecturer in Cognitive Psychology.
-I have recently served as Meetings Secretary of the British Neuropsychological Society and co-edited a special issue of the journal Neuropsychologia on the topic of semantic cognition.
+In 2014, I came to Edinburgh as a Research Fellow in the Centre for Cognitive Ageing and Cognitive Epidemiology and I am now a Reader in Psychology.
+I have served as Meetings Secretary of the British Neuropsychological Society and co-edited a special issue of the journal Neuropsychologia on the topic of semantic cognition.

 A full list of my publications is available on my Google scholar page.